F0UDA/PLD-/README.md

 # PLD-Project
 Programming Language design Projcet

-Build with c# and gold parser software
+Build with C# and gold parser software

 This is Overview video link for this project : https://youtu.be/IPbq-ly1ykM